NebulousLabs/Sia-GPU-Miner/README.md

 cards at a time (per instance of siad).

 ## Notes
-*    Each Sia block takes about 10 minutes to mine.
+*    Each Sia block takes about a week or so to mine.
 *    Once a block is mined, Sia waits for 144 confirmation blocks before the reward is added to your wallet, which takes about 24 hours.
 *    Sia currently doesn't have any mining pools.
-*    Windows is poorly supported.
-For best results, use Linux when mining.